alonso-herreros/hyprcap/README.md

   rec-start | record-start     Start a screen recording rec-stop | record-stop       Stop a screen recording

-A selection can be specified after the command, with the -m or --mode option, or using a dmenu-like menu if neither is specified.
+A selection can be specified after the command, with the -s or --selection option, or using a fuzzel (dmenu-like) menu if neither is specified.

 Selection:
   monitor                   Select an entire monitor interactively.